 The Best Bow Square To Use on Your Bow

 In this post, we'll go over the various bow squares you can use to set up your bow.
 They're simple tools, and there's very little variation between products (the biggest difference between models is that some are in a "T" shape, and others are in an "L" shape), but no matter what type you get, they're integral to getting your bow in shape for accuracy and consistency.
-And, if you own one, you can ensure you brace height and set up your nocks, and save yourself a trip to the bow shop (and also save yourself a couple dollars).
+And, if you own one, you can ensure you brace height and set up your nocks, and save yourself a trip to the bow shop.

-They're a must-have for any serious (or even semi-serious!) archer, and luckily, they're pretty simple.
-You buy a good one and it lasts you forever.
+They're a great tool for any serious (or even semi-serious!) archer, and luckily, they're pretty simple.
+You buy a good one and it can last for a long time.
 Here are the models I consider the best bow squares.

 The Easton T Bow Square